-Reporting units, for the purposes of monetary and interest rates statistics, submit data and reports to the NBRM, as required by Articles 35, 36 and 37 of the Law on the National Bank of the Republic of Macedonia (("Official Gazette of the Republic of Macedonia" no. 158/2010) and Article 101 of the Banking Law ("Official Gazette of the Republic of Macedonia" no. 67/2007, 90/2009 и 67/2010)).
+For the purposes of monetary statistics and statistics of other financial corporations, reporting units submit data and reports to the NBRM in accordance with Articles 35, 36 and 37 of the Law on the

+NBRM (Official Gazette of the Republic of Macedonia No. 158/10) and Article 101 of the Banking Law (Official Gazette of the Republic of Macedonia No. 67/07, 90/09 and 67/10).